-Nι ımber Proposal Board's Recommendation
+Number Proposal Board's Recommendation

-1 To elect eight directors to hold office until the next annual meeting of stockholders or until their successors are duly elected and qualified.
+1 To elect ten directors to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified.
 The nominees are: For the election of each of the nominees

 Mr. James P. Burra

+Mr. Rodolpho C. Cardenuto

 Mr. Bruce C. Edwards

+Mr. Saar Gillai

 Mr. Rockell N. Hankin

 Ms. Ye Jane Li

 Mr. James T. Lindstrom

 Mr. Mohan R. Maheswaran

 Dr. Carmelo J. Santoro

 Ms. Sylvia Summers

-2 To ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm for the Company for fiscal year 2019.
-For ratification for fiscal year 2019
+2 To ratify the appointment of Deloitte & Touche LLP as the independent registered public accounting firm for the Company for fiscal year 2020.
+For ratification for fiscal year 2020

 3 To adopt an advisory resolution to approve executive compensation.
 For the approval of our executive compensation